 When you are inheriting anything, the figure you have to pay for inheritance tax on a property may be impacted by the number of gifts you have sent in the seven years before death.
 The closer the date was to when gifts were exchanged to when the person passed away, the more the amount of the effective rate charged.

-Using the table below you can see how inheritance tax on a property can be impacted.
+Using the table below you can see how inheritance tax on a property can be impacted and you can avoid paying inheritance tax on a property.

 Table on the rate charged based on the length of time after the donor’s death